JohnnyLVP/Project-Standar-Documentation/3-GitHub-Documentation-Model.md

 * [6.
 Acknowledgements]()

 ## 1. Analitical Conceptual Architecture
-*Here, please put detail about the Conceptual architecture of the project*
+*Put detail about the Conceptual architecture of the project in a diagram* *Explain the flow that the Machine Learning model will do, to understad each step*

 ## 2. Machine Learning Techniques
 *List in order the Machine Leaning techniques that are involved in the process.*

 *For the ones that import from a library, indicate its name.*

+## 3. Requirements

+### 3.1.
+Programming Language and Installation

+*Put the language that the model is using and the dependencies that need to be installed for use the language*

+### 3.2.
+Libraries

+*All the libraries and its versiones, that the model use.*

 ## 3. Data